alvin-tosh/Kenyatta-Ransomware/README.md

 `GET api/keys/:id` - Id is a 32 characters parameter, representing an Id already persisted.
 Returns a json containing the encryption key or a json error

-## The end
+## The end ☠️

-As you can see, building a functional ransomware, with some of the best existing algorithms is not dificult, anyone with some programming skills can build that in any programming language.
+Building a functional ransomware, with some of the best existing algorithms is not dificult, anyone with some programming skills can build that in any programming language.